 You can leave your sail on your boat all the time.
 Though it is a good idea to hang your sail just like you would your fine clothing.
 You should also not leave it on if you are doing lengthy express way driving.
 In any case you can take your sail off an put it in the bag that is provided with every rig in about 1 minute, so you might as well take it off when you are done paddle sailing.

 Very little maintenance.
 Just keep sand and mud out of the joints, and your kit will last for a very long time.
 If you do get mud or sand in any joints, just use water to clean it out.
 Like any sailors some canoe and kayak sailors like to clean their sails.
 Just use a mild soap with water and a gentle brush to clean off any dirt that you may have gotten on your sail.
 Let the sail air dry.

 After years of research, destructive testing, extensive customer use, obsessive continual refinement, our rigs are about impossible to break or wear down or damage due to exposure with reasonable use.
 You can break our rigs with a hammer, or maybe harm the actual sail by leaving it exposed to intense sunlight for an unreasonable amount of time.
-Our hardware is all made of stainless steel, anodized aluminum, Delrin, carbon fiber (or fiberglass if you choose) and epoxy.
-It has been exposed to a saltwater environment continually many times and there have been zero issues.
-If there where ever a problem, any rig that does not stand up to use, will be replaced.
+Our hardware is all made of stainless steel, hard anodized uv protected aluminum, Delrin, carbon fiber and epoxy.
+Falcon Sail rigs have been exposed to a saltwater environment continually for many years and stand up to it with no problems.
+If there is ever a problem, with a Falcon Sail rig, let us know, and it will be replaced.
 But do not worry, Falcon Sail rigs will last a life time.